 The Bodhisatta was once a lion.
 He lived on the north shore of a lake.
-Two hawks, one male and one female, lived on the south and west shores and the male hawk asked the she-hawk to be his wife.
-First she wanted to know if he had any friends.
-When he answered no, she told him a good husband must have friends to defend against any dangers that arise and she would only marry him if he befriended the osprey that lived on lake’s east shore, the turtle that dwelt on a small island, and the Bodhisatta.
+Two hawks, one male and one female, lived on the south and west shores, and the male hawk asked the she-hawk to be his wife.
+First, she wanted to know if he had any friends.
+When he answered no, she told him a good husband must have friends to defend against any dangers that arise, and she would only marry him if he befriended the osprey that lived on the lake’s east shore, the turtle that dwelt on a small island, and the Bodhisatta.
 And so he did.
 Then the hawks built a nest in a tree on a small island and had two young sons.

-By midnight the osprey grew weak and thin, so the she-hawk sent her mate to get the turtle.
+By midnight, the osprey grew weak and thin, so the she-hawk sent her mate to get the turtle.
 Hearing their predicament, he agreed to come, but his son told his father he would go save the hawks instead.
 He dove into the lakebed, took some mud to the island, and quenched the flames with it.
 The men decided to eat the turtle instead and tied it up with vines and strips of fabric torn from their clothes.
 But the turtle was so strong it dove into the water, pulling the men in with them.

 In the Lifetime of the Buddha

-When a poor man proposed to a young woman, she wanted to know if he had any friends that would help them in times of need.
-He had none, so she told him to come back after he had made some.
-The man began by striking a friendship with the city’s four gatekeepers and then went on to successively befriend town guards, astrologers, nobles of the royal court, the commander-in-chief, the viceroy, and eventually through these others, the king.
-The man then became close to the Buddha’s eighty chief elders and finally the Buddha himself.
+The hawks were earlier births of a poor man and woman.
+When he proposed to her, she wanted to know if he had any friends that would help them in times of need.
+He had none, so she told him to come back after making some.
+The man began by striking a friendship with the city’s four gatekeepers.
+He then went on to successively befriend town guards, astrologers, nobles of the royal court, the commander-in-chief, the viceroy, and eventually through these others, the king.
+The man then became close to the Buddha’s eighty chief elders, and finally the Buddha himself.

-Later, when the Buddha heard some of his disciples discussing what great things resulted from the husband following the wife’s advice, the Buddha told them this story so they knew it was not the first time they benefited from this woman telling her husband to make friends.
+Later, when the Buddha heard some of his disciples discussing what great things resulted from the husband following the wife’s advice, the Buddha told them this story so they knew that it was not the first time they benefited from this woman telling her husband to make friends.

-The father and son tortoises were Moggallana, one of the Buddha’s top disciples, and the Buddha’s son.
-The osprey was Sariputta, another of the Buddha’s top disciples.
+The father and son tortoises were earlier births of Moggallana, one of the Buddha’s top disciples, and the Buddha’s son.
+The osprey was an earlier birth of Sariputta, another of the Buddha’s top disciples.